-- whether the interaction demonstrated bad faith on an objective basis; - the nature of the relationship between the affected parties; - the ages and physical differences sizes of the affected parties; - whether the respondent has been involved in previous harassment incidents; - whether the respondent/ harasser has admitted responsibility and expressed a willingness to change and - whether the respondent/ harasser retaliated against the complainant/ victim.
+- the removal or dismissal of the respondent/ harasser; or - termination of membership or employment.
+These consequences may either be imposed directly by the Harassment Officer, by the Board of Directors, or by a Discipline Committee, as the case may be. - 5.16 Considerations: When determining appropriate disciplinary and corrective measures, the Harassment Officer or Discipline Committee appointed to adjudicate the case, as the case may be, shall consider factors such as: - the nature and severity of the harassment; - whether the harassment involved any physical contact; - whether the harassment was sexual in nature; - whether the harassment was an isolated incident or part of an ongoing pattern of behavior; - whether the interaction demonstrated bad faith on an objective basis; - the nature of the relationship between the affected parties; - the ages and physical differences sizes of the affected parties; - whether the respondent has been involved in previous harassment incidents; - whether the respondent/ harasser has admitted responsibility and expressed a willingness to change; and - whether the respondent/ harasser retaliated against the complainant/ victim.